 Historical Homes Walk

 Following our simple walking guide, discover the Healdsburg of yesteryear.
 Find houses from the turn of the century and enjoy the historical facts as researched from our local Historical Museum.
-The museum is open every day except Mondays and has some wonderful exhibits about Sonoma County, historical Healdsburg and rotating special interest shows.
+The museum is open every day except Mondays and has some wonderful exhibits about Sonoma County, historical Healdsburg and rotating special interest shows, and it’s FREE.

-If it’s pampering you need, we can make an appointment for a wonderful, relaxing IN-ROOM massage (Swedish, deep tissue, hot stone) with a certified massage therapist.
+If it’s pampering you need, we can make you an appointment for a wonderful, relaxing IN-ROOM massage (Swedish, deep tissue, hot stone) with a certified massage therapist.
 Or try one of the fantastic spas nearby: Spa Dolce, Elements on the Plaza Day Spa, Spa at Hotel Healdsburg, or Simple Touch Spa … all just a short walk from the inn.
 If you would like us to make your appointment, please give us at least 48 hours advanced notice.

 For more pampering, how about a romantic dinner in one of our fine restaurants, just a short stroll away.
 We would be glad to help you make a reservation.